designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 * Username: the authorization username to connect to Zonal
 * Password: the authorization password to connect to Zonal

 You will also need to specify how you would like the integration to function (this will depend on how you manage your reporting on your side).
-For this, you will need to confirm what you would like Collins to push to your tills and when this should be pushed:
+For this, you will need to confirm **which bookings** you would like Collins to push to your tills and **when** these bookings should be pushed:

 * Only bookings with deposits: If set, only bookings with deposits will be sent to the EPOS.
 Otherwise, we can push all bookings to your tills.

 * Push bookings ASAP: If set, will push valid bookings to the EPOS as soon as they are created.
 Otherwise, bookings will be sent on the morning of the booking date.

+**_Please note:_** depending on our tech roadmap, it can take our tech team up to two weeks to set up this integration.

 ## Checking that the Collins/Zonal Integration is set up correctly

-Once your Collins Account Manager has been in touch that the integration has been set up, it's always worth creating a test payment (to test the connection and ensure that you're confident with how it will show on your tills).
+Once your Collins Account Manager has been in touch that the integration has been set up, it's always worth creating a test payment through Collins (to test the connection and ensure that you're confident with how it will show on your tills).

-Once the integration has been set up, all valid payments added to Collins will have an orange/green tick next to it in the Payments tab of the booking.
+Once the integration has been set up, all valid payments added to Collins will have a tick next to it in the Payments tab of the booking.
+The colour of the tick will determine the 'pushed to till' status:

-The green tick means that the payment has already been pushed to your till.
+* The [green tick](https://static.designmynight.com/uploads/2017/11/pushed-to-till-optimised.png) means that the payment has already been pushed to your till.

+* The [orange tick](https://static.designmynight.com/uploads/2017/11/not-pushed-to-till-optimised.png) will mean different things depending on how you've set the integration up:

+If you have set up to push bookings ASAP and the tick is orange, this means that the payment has not correctly pushed to your tills.
+Please see our troubleshooting steps below.

+If you have set up to push bookings on the day of the booking, the orange tick means the payment is yet to push (and will push on the day of the booking).

 ## Refunding on Collins and Zonal